The UCLA Summer Health Professions Education Program Students

 Airport to UCLA Parking Structure 32: Public transportation is available, the flyaway bus that departs from LAX and drops off at UCLA Parking Structure 32.
 One-way tickets are $10 (no cash accepted).
 More information can be found at https://main.transportation.ucla.edu/getting-to-ucla/travel-options/flyaway

-UCLA Parking Structure 32 to Dormitories: On the day of orientation UCLA/DREW SHPEP will provide private shuttle vans that will take students from the parking structure to the dormitories.
+UCLA Parking Structure 32 to Dormitories: On the day of orientation UCLA/CDU SHPEP will provide private shuttle vans that will take students from the parking structure to the dormitories.

 From the 405 North: Take exit 57A for Sunset Blvd., Turn right onto Sunset Blvd., Turn right onto Bellagio Dr., Turn Right onto DeNeve Dr.